-Proposition 206, the Fair Wages and Healthy Families Act (the "Act"), was a ballot initiative on the November 8, 2016 Arizona ballot approved by the voters.
+Proposition 206, the Fair Wages and Healthy Families Act (the "Act"), was a ballot initiative on the November 8, 2016 Arizona ballot and was approved by the voters.
 The Act establishes a new state minimum wage effective January 1, 2017, and entitles employees to accrue earned paid sick time beginning July 1, 2017.
 For more information about minimum wage requirements, click here.
+For more information about earned paid sick time requirements, click here.
 To view the entire text of Proposition 206, click here.
+For the text of the Industrial Commission's Notice of Supplemental Proposed Rulemaking, click here.